-Fire Agate Rough Buyers Guideis to help assist you in shopping for high quality fire agate rough.
+Fire Agate Rough Buyers Guideis an effort to help you in shopping for quality fire agate rough.
 It will attempt to answer some common questions and assist you in what to look for in buying fire agate rough for lapidary cabbing, fire agate gemstone carving, or buying fire agate rough for mineral display purposes.

-Fire Agate Material Types and DescriptionIf you purchase large quantities of fire agate rough then you will likely by dealing with 5-gallon buckets of gemstone material.
-These buckets usually contain between 45-55 pounds, or 20-25 kilos, of fire agate gem rough.
+Fire Agate Material Types and DescriptionIf you purchase large quantities of fire agate rough then you will likely by dealing with 5 gallon buckets of gemstone material.
+These buckets usually contain between 40-50 pounds, or about 20-25 kilos, of fire agate gemstone rough.

 The overall quality of this type of fire agate material depends upon many factors including which fire agate mine it came from, where in the mine it came from, and who mined the material and thier related experience with mining fire agate.
 Obtaining rough of in this style and quantity in one of the best economical ways to get fire agate rough.

 With very few exceptions there is no such thing as 'unsearched' fire agate rough, most material has typically been closely examined before reaching the retail market.
-Most fire agate miners won't miss a high grade stone in the mining process (would you toss a $1000+ gem in a bucket?), they stand out from the norm and are usually set aside either during the mining process or during the cleanup wash process prior to retail sale.
-It is also quite possible that these 5-gallon buckets of material will also have a second searching process done by the wholesale distributor of the fire agate rough, who often selects choice pieces for thier own carving needs or other clientele.
+Most fire agate miners won't miss a high grade stone in the mining process (would you toss a $1000+ gem in a bucket to get broken?), they stand out from the norm and are usually set aside either during the mining process or during the cleanup wash process prior to retail sale.
+It is also quite possible that these 5 gallon buckets of material will also have a second searching process done by the wholesale distributor of the fire agate rough, who often selects choice pieces for thier own carving needs or other select clientele.

 Shown here is a piece of fire agate rough, which is a typical example of fire agate material.